Category: Uncategorized

 Using Anki for Leetcode

 I also use Anki for Leetcode practice.
 Instead of endless random practice, I focused on mastering a core set of problems.
 Traditional LeetCode practice assumes you’ll naturally absorb patterns through repetition.
-Since I have a poor memory, this empirically wasn’t effective — I’d do a problem, retry it a week later and have completely forgotten how I had done it.
+Since I have a poor memory, this traditional practice empirically wasn’t effective — I’d do a problem, retry it a week later and have completely forgotten how I had done it.
+Memorizing with Anki is a time efficient way of learning patterns.

 As you can see I’m using Anki purely as a scheduling tool.